-Porn Star Tasha Reign Accuses Stormy Daniels For Ignoring Sexual Assault On Set And Siding With Accuser
+Adult Film Star Tasha Reign Accuses Stormy Daniels Of Ignoring Sexual Assault On Set And Siding With Accuser

 “I was sexually assaulted by one of the crewmembers.
 He groped and grabbed me from behind…I spoke up immediately because I was in the moment, and I was so proud of myself.
 [Daniels] was the director that day, I went straight to her and straight to the man that did it, we had a conversation about it, I went to the owner of Wicked Pictures, I did all the right things…she didn’t give me any care or attention, and didn’t even send that man home.”

 And that’s not all.
-Reign said that although Daniels is setting herself up as an advocate for women’s rights, that she remembers Daniels telling the crew, “Oh, I could be seen as Harvey Weinstein because I’m flirtatious with my crewmembers and I can be inappropriate.”
+Reign said that although Daniels is setting herself up as an advocate for women’s rights, she remembers Daniels telling the crew, “Oh, I could be seen as Harvey Weinstein because I’m flirtatious with my crewmembers and I can be inappropriate.”

 Out of loopholes, Trump must disclose Stormy Daniels debt in next financial report dues Tuesday https://t.co/1Bx3OZr5i0 via @usatoday